 If you have a missing tooth or missing teeth, don’t worry, you’re not alone.
 Most adults have reported losing a tooth or several teeth throughout their lifetime.
-Dental bridges at Prime Dental in Plano are one type of restoration that can replace your missing teeth and fix up your smile, so it looks and functions like whole once more.
-There are four types of dental bridges that your dentist can you help you pick from.
+Tooth bridges at Prime Dental in Plano are one type of restoration that can replace your missing teeth and fix up your smile, so it looks and functions like whole once more.
+There are four types of dental bridges in Plano, TX that your dentist can you help you pick from.

-The most popular dental bridge is the traditional option.
+The most popular dental bridges in Frisco are the traditional options.
 They can have one or several replacement teeth in them and are held in place with crowns.
 They are cemented onto your teeth that are adjacent to the missing one(s).

 There is a drawback to the traditional bridge, however.
 Your dentist at Prime Dental will need to remove some of the enamel from the adjacent teeth in order to create room for the crowns.
 Unfortunately, enamel doesn’t grow back.